top of page

 Did you know nearly half of victim-survivors of domestic violence stay in abusive situations rather than leave their pets behind?

-The Minnesota Pet Coalition is working to fix that problem.
-This program relies on community members in the Twin Cities metro area of Minnesota to become foster homes and to provide transport to pets, playing a crucial role in supporting victim-survivors during their stay in an emergency shelter.
+Minnesota Pet Coalition is working to fix that problem.
+This program relies on community members in the Twin Cities metro area of Minnesota to become foster homes and to provide transportation to pets in need, playing a crucial role in supporting victim-survivors leave their abusers.

 Dog with Toy